The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Common Tax Deductions for Freelancers

 The good thing about working for yourself is that there are many valuable deductions and credits you can claim as an independent contractor to reduce your taxable income.
+These deductions can also reduce your income taxes and potentially lead to significant tax savings.

 Here are just a few: